Thomas-Walker-Lynch/DA2X/doc/context.md

 ````

-   Suppose that as part of conveyance c1 we allocate the context on the stack.
+   Suppose that as part of sequence c1 we allocate the context on the stack.
 The
    question then becomes, when does the context get popped off the stack.
 If c2
    goes elsewhere we might not ever go to c3 so it would not be sufficient to put
    the pop there.

    We can not make a rule that leaving c1 by any route pops the stack, because we
    will take a side trip through c2 to get to c3.
 If we pop the stack when leaving
-   to c2 the context will be gone when we convey c3.
+   to c2 the context will be gone when we continue c3.

-   This suggests that we need conveyance encapsulation in analogy to function
+   This suggests that we need sequence encapsulation in analogy to function
    encapsulation.
 If we add that, then the only difference between this and function
    encapsulation is that we would not return to the caller.